Identify each of the following as characteristic of a solution, c... | Channels for Pearson+

 Textbook Question

-Identify each of the following as characteristic of a solution, colloid, or suspension: a. particles of this mixture remain inside a semipermeable membrane but pass through filters
+Identify each of the following as characteristic of a solution, colloid, or suspension: a. a mixture that cannot be separated by a semipermeable membrane

 Verified Solution